End-to-end SDK generation and publishing with Jenkins Pipelines

 - After the installation is complete, Jenkins will restart automatically.

 During the restart process, the Jenkins container may stop temporarily.
-If you cannot access the dashboard at http://localhost:8080 and see a Page Not Found error, restart the Jenkins container by running the following command, as described in Step 5.1:
+If you cannot access the dashboard at http://localhost:8080 and see a Page Not Found error, restart the Jenkins container by running:

 docker-compose up -d

-After installing all the necessary plugins, the next step is to add the LIBLAB_TOKEN
+Once you install the necessary plugins, add the LIBLAB_TOKEN

 and GITHUB_TOKEN

 as credentials in Jenkins.
-These credentials are used by Jenkins to interact with your GitHub repos (both the control repo and SDK repos) and to use the liblab CLI.
-Follow the steps below to configure them:
+These credentials are used by Jenkins to interact with your GitHub repos (both the Control Repo and SDK repos) and to use the liblab CLI:

 - From the Jenkins dashboard, go to Manage Jenkins -> Credentials.